Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 Now we will add some more interesting functionality to the basic extension:

 Start by adding a handler for the SELECTION_CHANGED event to the Extension (i.e. editing the file 'Viewing.Extension.Workshop.js').
 This event is triggered when user selects a component in the model.
-Register your handler callback in the _self.load function, and then add the function definition below that function.
+Register your handler callback in the _self.load function, and then add the function definition below.
 <pre>
 	_self.load = function () {